Skip to content

 A resilient growth story

-• Certain leading economic indicators have weakened, but they remain broadly resilient, fueled by artificial intelligence (AI) capital expenditure (capex) and high-end consumers.
+• Leading economic indicators have strengthened, fueled by artificial intelligence (AI) capital expenditure (capex) and high-end consumers.

-• Inflation sits above central bank targets in most developed economies, although inflation trends are broadly disinflationary.
+• Inflation remains above central bank targets in most developed economies, although inflation trends are still broadly disinflationary.

 • Fiscal policy in major economies is an increasingly influential driver of asset prices.
 US tax refunds will likely offset tariff headwinds, while stimulus measures in Japan and Germany could also prove supportive.